-Fifteen years ago, I noticed that—and I admit to over-generalizing here—supply chain professionals typically fell into two categories:
+Fifteen years ago, the author, Gary Marion noticed that supply chain professionals typically fell into two categories:

-In fact, I took over a supply leadership role at a company about 15 years ago and was told on day one by my new boss (who was the Chief Financial Officer) that if you surveyed the employees at the company and asked which was the last department that they would want to work in… most of them would say supply chain.
+"If you surveyed the employees at the company and asked which was the last department that they would want to work in … most of them would say supply chain."

 The lifelong buyers and the energetic young professionals just didn’t mesh.
-The energetic your professionals looked at their supply chain jobs as a stepping stone.
-The lifelong buyers resented the energetic young professionals.
+The energetic young professionals looked at their supply chain jobs as a stepping stone.

-But the path to a supply chain career is different today.
-Energetic young professionals entering supply chain often have studied supply chain and are choosing supply chain over marketing and other less sexy functions.
+Marion thinks that the path to a supply chain career is different today, noting that energetic young professionals entering supply chain often have studied supply chain and are choosing supply chain over marketing and other less sexy functions.

-Globalization, outsourcing, offshoring and low-cost manufacturing have meant that supply chains have grown increasingly complicated and important.
-Supply chain optimization can drive cost of goods and inventory levels down—and profit margins up.
+Globalization, outsourcing, offshoring, and low-cost manufacturing have meant that supply chains have grown increasingly complicated and important.
+Supply chain optimization can drive the cost of goods and inventory levels down, and profit margins up.

 Because of that, the visibility of supply chain professionals within organizations has increased.
 No longer just someone placing a purchase order, but an expert driving value throughout the organization.

-In the past year, I’ve had three friends tell me that their high school aged son or daughter is planning to go into supply chain.
+In the past year, Marion has had three friends tell him that their high-school-aged son or daughter is planning to go into a supply chain career.

 Entry level supply chain jobs provide a great opportunity for young supply chain professionals to get a 360-degree view of the company they work for.
-Buyers, planner, supply chain analysts and other positions work with Finance, Sales, Research and Development, Marketing, Engineering, Quality and other functions.
+Buyers, planners, supply chain analysts, and other positions work with Finance, Sales, Research and Development, Marketing, Engineering, Quality, and other functions.
 That kind of visibility can be invaluable to a young professional trying to figure out what’s next.